fredix/ncs/README.md

 ### WEB ADMIN

 go with your browser to http://localhost:2501/

 First, create an admin user.
-Then you can create users, nodes and workflows, or using the HTTP API.
+Then you can create users, nodes and workflows, or use the HTTP API.

 ### API USE